Guide To Jeongbang Falls Jeju Island, South Korea

 I love the sound of the waterfall and the breeze of the wind.
 Also, its surrounding scenery with cliffs and old trees makes a picturesque setting.

-There is also an observatory at the top of the cliff, from where you can enjoy great views of the waterfall and the sea.
+There is also an observatory at the top of the cliff.
+You can enjoy great views of the waterfall and the sea from there.

 While swimming is not recommended here, you can still dip your toes into the water at low tide and get close to the waterfall.
 The rocks near the water are pretty slippy, so be careful when you get there.